-The TAL 2019 also introduces a new s64B into the Trusts Law by which the court can approve the compromise of 'trust litigation' involving a proposed variation of the terms of the trust on behalf of any beneficiary, if 'the compromise is not to the detriment of such beneficiary notwithstanding that the court is not satisfied that it is for his benefit.'
+The TAL also introduced a new Section 64B into the Trusts Law.
+The court can approve the compromise of "trust litigation" involving a proposed variation of the terms of the trust on behalf of any beneficiary, if "the compromise is not to the detriment of such beneficiary notwithstanding that the court is not satisfied that it is for his benefit".